 Business and personal credit both measure one’s relative creditworthiness, or the likelihood of debt repayment.
 Good personal and business credit scores can indicate that you have responsibly managed credit payments and other financial responsibilities in the past.

 Very new businesses or those with a limited business credit history may not have enough payment data for lenders to make a loan application decision based on their business credit alone.
 Additionally, certain business structures, including sole proprietors and one-person LLCs, are not required by law to have an employer identification number or federal tax ID.
 In such instances, personal credit may be a bigger factor in securing business credit.
-Since personal credit matters when it comes to a business loan, it’s a good idea to aim for as high a credit score as you can.
+Since personal credit is a factor when it comes to how to get a small business loan, it’s a good idea to aim for as high a credit score as you can.

 What’s the Difference Between Business Credit and Personal Credit?